183 Career Overall Rank

 Jimmy Pike was a much better and important artist nationally and internationally than his secondary market results would indicate.
-While he has been prolifically represented at auction with his works appearing on 123 occasions 99 of these have been prints and graphics and only 19 have been paintings on canvas.
-Although his average price is just $861 overall the average price of his paintings is a much more respectable $5,135.
-These include the four original works on paper that have sold at an average price of $4,989.
+Although his average price is just $850 overall, the average price of his paintings is much more respectable at around $5,000.
+These include the four original works on paper that have sold at an average price of just under $5,000.

 Rediscovering and maintaining the sacred sites and waterholes that once sustained his family’s nomadic journeying became Jimmy’s passion and helped him to consolidate the mythological world of ancestors and Dreaming stories that were his people’s spiritual source.
 When they were not exploring or hunting, Jimmy continued painting and Pat started to write.
 At home, far away from the hustle and bustle of the rag trade and the fickle art market, Jimmy continued to paint on his rough work table made from old planks, under a brush shade structure, driving 180 kilometres into Fitzroy Crossing every few weeks to drop off the work and pick up supplies.
 One of the many creative results of his time with Pat Lowe in the desert was Jilji 1990, a fascinating account of desert life and desert living, written by Lowe and illustrated by Pike.
 It was the first of several collaborations.